Determined to end slavery at any cost, militant abolitionist John Brown led an 1859 raid on Harpers Ferry, Virginia that ended in disaster.

 In the next few years, however, Brown and his men would employ far more vicious means than these in their goal to defeat slavery.

-The Fugitive Slave Law of 1850 was a fulcrum point for Brown.
-The law established extreme punitive measures for anyone who helped fugitive slaves and Brown and other abolitionists saw no alternative to this criminality than violence.
+The Fugitive Slave Law of 1850 marked a turning point for Brown.
+The law established extreme punitive measures for anyone who helped runaway slaves, and Brown and other abolitionists saw no alternative to this criminality than violence.

 “The meanest and most desperate of men, armed to the teeth with Revolvers, Bowie knives, Rifles & Cannon, while they are not only thoroughly organized, but under pay from Slaveholders,” flooded into Kansas.